ourfuturehealth/design-system-toolkit/docs/contributing/application-architecture.md

 `packages/`

-  OFH design system toolkit individual components files, such as all the stylesheet (scss) files, HTML templates (nunjucks), READMEs and assets.
+  Our Future Health design system toolkit individual components files, such as all the stylesheet (scss) files, HTML templates (nunjucks), READMEs and assets.

 `tasks/`